mattmakai/fullstackpython.com/content/pages/12-meta/01-change-log.markdown

 ## 2017
 ### December
+* Major performance improvements by reducing all page sizes by 15-20%.
+Split apart the CSS, tuned it and minified the classes.
 * Merged pull request for
   [How to Build Your First Slack Bot with Python](/blog/build-first-slack-bot-python.html) tutorial from Slack dev advocates because bot building has changed since